 Despite the diversity of energy sources available, most countries rely on the three major fossil fuels.

-In 2017, more than 85 percent of the energy countries consumed came from coal, natural gas, and oil.
-Hydroelectricity and other renewable energy (10 percent) and nuclear energy (about 4 percent) accounted for the remainder.
+In 2018, more than 81 percent of the energy countries produced came from fossil fuels.
+Hydroelectricity and other renewable energy (14 percent) and nuclear energy (about 5 percent) accounted for the remainder.
 But not all countries consume energy at the same levels.
-For example, the United States, China, and European Union countries combined were responsible for slightly more than half of the world’s total coal, natural gas, and oil consumption in 2017.
+For example, the United States, China, and European Union countries combined were responsible for half of the world’s total coal, natural gas, and oil consumption in 2018.
 Nor do all countries use the same mix of fuels.
 Norway primarily uses hydroelectric power, for example, but in Saudi Arabia oil reigns supreme.
 When choosing which types of energy to use, countries balance their economic needs with environmental concerns.

-Click on each country for information about its energy use
+Click on each country for information about its use of energy sources

 Climate change has added new considerations and urgency to the decisions countries make about their energy sources.